Coronavirus: E.U. announces sweeping ban on most nonessential incoming travel

 LONDON — The European Union on Tuesday announced a sweeping 30-day ban on most nonessential travel into the 27-country bloc.

-There is still a need to guarantee passage of medicine, food stamps and citizens must be able to travel to home countries, European Council President Charles Michel said.
+There is still a need to guarantee passage of medicine and food stamps, and citizens must be able to travel to their home countries, European Council President Charles Michel said.

-“We are ready to do everything that is required.
-We will not hesitate to take additional measures as the situation evolves," European Commission President Ursula von der Leyen said.
+European Commission President Ursula von der Leyen said, "We are ready to do everything that is required.
+We will not hesitate to take additional measures as the situation evolves."

 Full coverage of the coronavirus outbreak

-Though it is the world's largest political and economic club, and has a combined population of some 450 million, the E.U. has limited powers in terms of what it can tell its members to do.
+Although it is the world's largest political and economic club, with a combined population of 450 million, the E.U. is limited in what it can tell its members to do.

 European leaders struggle to unite against coronavirusMarch 17, 202002:36

-Its unity has frayed at different stages of the crisis, as individual states have pursued their own policies and Germany, for example, briefly banned the export of masks to beleaguered Italy.
+Its unity has frayed at different stages of the crisis as individual states have pursued their own policies — Germany, for example, briefly banned the export of masks to beleaguered Italy.

 Download the NBC News app for breaking news and politics

-The measures were outlined by von der Leyen a day earlier.
-She said there would be "green lanes" at the borders of the 26 "Schengen Area" countries, to give fast access for food and medicine haulage, and the emergency services.
+Von der Leyen had outlined the measures Monday.
+She said there would be "green lanes" at the borders of the 26 "Schengen Area" countries to give fast access for food and medicine haulage and emergency services.

 "We need to do more to reduce huge pressure on our health care system," she said.